Mindful transitions are an important component of small group instruction.

-When students come into my classroom, they know, before anything else, that they should sit at their spots and take one minute in seated child’s pose.
+When students come into my classroom, they know before anything else, that they should sit at their spots and take one minute in head on desk.
+The blue poster in the Permission to Pause package also serves as a great visual for this routine.

 Stack one fist on top of the other and then rest your forehead on your top fist.
-Ahhh… relaxation!
+Another option is to lay head on flat hands.
 I wait here for one minute, taking 5-10 deep breaths.
+Their brains and bodies need this moment of rest.

 Taking this moment to get centered and arrive in the space has been influential in creating positive transitions and immediate focus.
 Before cuing them out, I read aloud our objective.
 Right away, they are engaging in the content objective and using their visualization.